appsody/appsody-operator/CONTRIBUTING.md

 ## Merge approval and release process
 A maintainer may add "LGTM" (Looks Good To Me) or an equivalent comment to indicate that a PR is acceptable.
 Any change requires at least one LGTM.
 No pull requests can be merged until at least one maintainer signs off with an LGTM.

 Once the PR has been merged, the release job will automatically run in the CI process of the specific repository.
-New stack images will be built and pushed to the Docker Hub Repo.

 ## License
 This project is licensed under the Apache 2.0 license, and all contributed stacks must also be licensed under the Apache 2.0 license.
 Each contributed stack should include a LICENSE file containing the Apache 2.0 license.
 More information can be found in the [LICENSE](LICENSE) file or online at